ggrace519/extension/README.md

 - **Follow-up Questions**: Ask follow-up questions directly in the response popup without starting a new conversation
 - **Response Popup**: Dedicated popup modal for AI responses with streaming display
 - **Copy Conversation**: One-click copy of entire conversation history
+- **Explain This**: Right-click on selected text to get AI-powered explanations with definitions, examples, and related concepts
+- **Summarize Page**: Right-click on any page to get an AI-generated summary of the page content
 - **Improved Error Handling**: User-friendly error messages, especially for rate limit violations
 - **Better UX**: Auto-focus on input fields, improved keyboard shortcuts, and smoother interactions